mogulcoder26/Blog-website/README.md

 ### A blog website which helps user to read blogs and write their own blogs.

 to run it on your machine:
-- Fork the repo
+- Fork the repository
-- install the dependencies
+- Install the dependencies `npm i`
-- in the console: `node app.js`
+- In the console: `node app.js`

 # Home Page